 Balance Charge

-This mode is the safest way to charge your LiPo batteries, and you’ll likely spend most of your charging time using it.
-You’ll need to plug in both the main connector and balance connector so the charger can read the voltages of all the cells.
+This mode is the most common and safest way to charge your LiPo batteries.
+You’ll need to plug in both the main connector (e.g. XT60) and balance connector so the charger can read the voltages of all the cells.
 The charger will automatically balance the cells during the charge cycle to prevent issues.

 Fast Charge

-This mode charges batteries faster because it doesn’t monitor and balance individual cell voltages.
+Fast Charge mode doesn’t monitor or balance individual cell voltages during charging.
 Instead, it only looks at the overall voltage of the whole pack, which carries the risk of overcharging one or multiple cells.
 You may not see this mode in most chargers nowadays as it’s deemed unsafe for charging LiPo batteries.
 We don’t recommend this mode unless you’re experienced and know what you’re doing.

-When selecting a charger, it’s important to consider the number of outputs or channels it has.
+When selecting a charger, it’s important to consider the number of outputs.
 This will determine how many batteries you can charge simultaneously.

-Chargers with multiple channels or outputs allow you to charge several batteries at once without the need for a parallel charging board.
+Chargers with multiple channels or outputs allow you to charge multiple batteries at once without the need for a parallel charging board – many consider this a safer solution.
 Each output functions as an independent charger, enabling you to charge different batteries regardless of their battery type, capacity, voltage level, or cell count.
-Multi-channel chargers are more expensive but offer greater flexibility and faster charging.
+Multi-channel chargers are more expensive but offer greater flexibility and faster charging, especially if you have a bunch of different batteries.

 Don’t Overlook Balance Current